zhaime/zoehaime/content/home/experience.md

   * Managing study finance
   * Contributing to dissemination output
 <br>
-  Previously worked on - DELVE: a longitudinal qualitative study investigating the benefits and harms of accessing suicide and self-harm content online.<br>
+  Previously worked on - DELVE: a longitudinal qualitative study investigating the benefits and harms of accessing suicide and self-harm content online.

     Responsibilities included:

   * Recruitment of hard-to-reach population